gdm413229/swwmgz_m/README.md

 Reload unloads the current shell and loads a new one.
 Unspent shells are re-added to their respective ammo type pool.

-The Spreadgun uses 10 gauge ammunition (like the Quadshot), with four types available, with varying spawn rates:
+The Spreadgun uses 10 gauge ammunition (like the Quadshot).

+### 10Ga shells, replaces Clip / Shells, Wand Crystal / Ethereal Arrows, Flechette, Chaos Device

+Available in the following types, with varying chances of appearing depending on replaced item, may also come in bundles:
  - Standard shotshell (red).
 Lots of tiny pellets ready to tear enemies to shreds.
-The most common spawn.
+Most common.
  - Slug (green).
 Concentrated damage in a single, large projectile.
+Common.
  - Dragon's breath (white).
 Fiery pain in one shot for everything in front of you.
 Not very effective underwater, but still deals some small heat damage.
-   Rare spawn.
+   Somewhat rare.
  - Kinylum saltshot (blue).
 Highly volatile pieces of Kinylum that leave behind a trail of burning plasma.
-Rare spawn.
+Rare.
  - "Fuck your shit" round (black).
 A special home-made incendiary ammo type that only an absolute madman would have come up with.
 Sets everything on fire (potentially including yourself).
-Very rare spawn.
+Very rare.
  - "The ball" (purple).
 A big lead ball, 'nuff said.
+Somewhat rare.
  - Golden shell (self-explanatory color).
 An extremely rare, but very valuable type.
 Fires a sabot packed with a very dense, high-grade Explodium charge, the shell also contains some gold glitter, but it's just for show.
 Clearly designed by someone completely insane, and definitely guaranteed to not fail catastrophically and blow up your gun, your hands, your arms, and the rest of your upper body.
-Unlike the others, this one is only available as a rare drop from boss monsters.
+Unlike the others, this one is only available as a rare drop from boss monsters, and as a rare spawn for chaos devices in Heretic and Hexen.

+The two first standard types will also pop up in Hammerspace Embiggeners and Ammo Fabricators.

-### Blackmann Wallbuster (slot 4), replaces Super Shotgun
+### Wallbuster (slot 4), replaces SSG, Ethereal Crossbow, Frost Shards

 A ludicrously overkill weapon, courtesy of the always-overkill Blackmann Arms.
 Sporting 5 groups of 5 barrels, for a grand total of 25.
 Everything in front